Hot dog variations: Pennsylvania

 There are several varieties of local dog recipes in Pennsylvania.
 In Philadelphia, street vendors sell hot dogs that can be topped with one or more of several traditional Philadelphia toppings: ketchup, mustard (yellow and/or spicy brown), chopped onion (cooked/soft or raw), relish, and (without exception) sauerkraut.
 In the Lehigh Valley region of Pennsylvania, there is regional Yocco's Hot Dogs, which maintains four locations in the region.
 The Greek dog, similar to a Coney dog, is served in the Erie area.

 Various shops and butchers in Pennsylvania make traditional German natural casing franks.
 Altoona, Pennsylvania has two remaining Texas Hot Dog stands that claim a legacy going back to 1918.
 The Texas Tommy was invented in Pottstown, Pennsylvania, and is prepared with bacon and cheese.

 Rhode Island

 The hot wiener or New York System wiener is a staple of the food culture of Rhode Island.

-In Rhode Island, hot doggeries usually sport the naming convention "(owner's name) New York System".

 Virginia

 The Norfolk hot dog is a hot dog popular in Norfolk, Virginia.
 It is served with Lynnhaven mustard, onions and meat sauce.